DylnHnlyOIY/Engineering-Portfolio/README.md

 ```
 </details>

 The purpose of this project was to construct a flex-sensor-operated robotic arm that could replicate an individual's hand motion.
 The user could wear a glove with the flex sensors connected and the robotic arm would perform the same functions as the user.
 The concept, when fully developed, could be utilized for a variety of jobs including prosthetic use, long-distance surgery, handling dangerous chemicals, and so on.
+This was one of the first times working with another individual, and it was so much fun to colaborlate.
+I hope to engage in similar collaborative projects in the future.

 ### Links
 - [Original Github Link](https://github.com/DylnH/Robotic-Hand)